tjvantoll/www.tjvantoll.com/source/_posts/2015-01-28-reportvalidity.markdown

 So typically you use some sort of server-side check to make sure the user-provided username is available.
 Straightfoward.
 But the next part is tricky, and where `reportValidity()` comes into play.
 If you determine that the username is not available, how do you display that error to the user using the HTML5 form validation mechanisms?

 It *seems* like this task should be easy, and it is—at least it only requires two lines of code—but it can be unintuitive to say the least.
-The first thing you need to do is mark the `<input>` as invalid, which you can do my calling `setCustomValidity()` on it with the error message you want to use:
+The first thing you need to do is mark the `<input>` as invalid, which you can do by calling `setCustomValidity()` on it with the error message you want to use:

 ``` javascript
 document.querySelector( "input" )